KaustubhPatange/android-animation-samples/AnimatedClock-Sample/README.md

 # Animated Clock Sample

 A clock animation inspired by [Aurimas Liutikas](https://twitter.com/_aurimas/status/1366557927067185157?s=20)'s design where he built it (below) using Jetpack Compose.
-I gave it a rewamp & tried to achieve the same using traditional view system.
+I gave it a rewamp & tried to achieve the same using the traditional view system.

 Check the [sample app](art/) to see it in action.